Backlinks — use cases and design space

 2. Source-to-theory bridge — "what practitioner evidence exists for this claim?"

-The new docs/sources/ directory stores ingested external references.
-Ingest reports link TO KB notes (e.g., koylanai-personal-brain-os.ingest.md links to storing-llm-outputs-is-stabilization).
+Ingest reports in kb/sources/ link TO KB notes (e.g., koylanai-personal-brain-os.ingest.md links to storing-llm-outputs-is-constraining).
 But the theory note doesn't know it has practitioner evidence pointing at it.
+As sources accumulate, backlinks would let an agent see how well-grounded a theoretical claim is — and spot synthesis opportunities when enough sources converge.

 4. Tension surfacing — "who disagrees with this?"